-COLUMBUS, OHIO, June 23, 2021 - The U.S. Department of Agriculture (USDA) Farm Service Agency (FSA) began accepting nominations for county committee members on June 15.
-Elections will occur in certain Local Administrative Areas (LAA) for these members who make important decisions about how federal farm programs are administered locally.
-All nomination forms for the 2021 election must be postmarked or received in the local FSA office by Aug.
-2, 2021.
+ALBUQUERQUE, NM, JUNE 15, 2022? - The U.S. Department of Agriculture (USDA) Farm Service Agency (FSA) is now accepting nominations for county committee members.
+Elections will occur in certain Local Administrative Areas (LAA) for members.
+LAAs are elective areas for FSA committees in a single county or multi-county jurisdiction.
+This may include LAAs that are focused on an urban or suburban area.

+County committee members make important decisions about how Federal farm programs are administered locally.
+All nomination forms for the 2022 election must be postmarked or received in the local FSA office by Aug.
+1, 2022.